 Existing Domain Name: domain name created, or in pendingCreate status, before 1 May 2018.

-Transition Progress Metrics: metrics created by Registry Operator and communicated regularly to Registrars and ICANN to allow measurement of progress of the transition from Thin to Thick, including at least the total number of domains managed by Registrar, number and percentage of domain with contact objects attached
+Transition Progress Metrics: metrics created by Registry Operator and communicated regularly to Registrars and ICANN to allow measurement of progress of the transition from Thin to Thick, including at least the total number of domains managed by Registrar, number and percentage of domains with contact objects attached.

 Effective Dates: